samiralam/rules-compendium/docs/phb/3-character-classes/cleric.md

 ***Prepared Spells of Level 1+.*** You prepare the list of level 1+ spells that are available for you to cast with this feature.
 To start, choose four level 1 spells from the Cleric spell list.
 [Bless](/spells/2618933-bless), [Cure Wounds](/spells/2619079-cure-wounds), [Guiding Bolt](/spells/2619136-guiding-bolt), and [Shield of Faith](/spells/2619020-shield-of-faith) are recommended.

 The number of spells on your list increases as you gain Cleric levels, as shown in the Prepared Spells column of the [Cleric Features table](#ClericFeatures).
 Whenever that number increases, choose additional spells from the Cleric spell list until the number of spells on your list matches the number on the table.
 The chosen spells must be of a level for which you have spell slots.
-For example, if you’re a level 3 Cleric, your list of prepared spells can include six spells of levels 1 and 2 in any combination.
+For example, if you're a level 3 Cleric, your list of prepared spells can include six spells of levels 1 and 2 in any combination.

-If another Cleric feature gives you spells that you always have prepared, those spells don’t count against the number of spells you can prepare with this feature, but those spells otherwise count as Cleric spells for you.
+If another Cleric feature gives you spells that you always have prepared, those spells don't count against the number of spells you can prepare with this feature, but those spells otherwise count as Cleric spells for you.

 ***Changing Your Prepared Spells.*** Whenever you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest), you can change your list of prepared spells, replacing any of the spells there with other Cleric spells for which you have spell slots.